Quests SDK Library

 -

-Open the Decentraland Editor tab on Visual Studio.
+Open the Decentraland tab on Visual Studio.
 Note that the bottom section lists all of your project’s currently installed dependencies.

 -